OpenMendel/SnpArrays.jl/docs/src/index.md

 using SnpArrays, BenchmarkTools, Glob
 ```

+    ┌ Info: Precompiling SnpArrays [4e780e97-f5bf-4111-9dc4-b70aaf691b06]
+    └ @ Base loading.jl:1260
+    ┌ Warning: Package SnpArrays does not have GeneticVariation in its dependencies:
+    │ - If you have SnpArrays checked out for development and have
+    │   added GeneticVariation as a dependency but haven't updated your primary
+    │   environment's manifest file, try `Pkg.resolve()`.
+    │ - Otherwise you may need to report an issue with SnpArrays
+    └ Loading GeneticVariation into SnpArrays from project dependency, future warnings for SnpArrays are suppressed.

 ## Example data

 There are two example data sets attached to this package.
 They are availabe in the `data` folder of the package.